-Here are the most common mistakes that I’ve seen people make.
-These are the financial mistakes that you can learn from.
+Here are some of the most common mistakes that I’ve seen people make.

 Mistake #1: Using that little plastic card to get what you want

-We’ll just start off with the number one mistake out there.
-This is probably the most common mistake today.
-Almost every person today has a credit card.
+This is the number one mistake people make or shall I say probably the most common mistake today.
+I guess most of the people today might be having a credit card.
 It is almost like a right of passage when you turn eighteen.
-There are even people out there that aren’t eighteen yet that have them.

 Credit card debt is the fastest way to ruin your finances.
-It is easy to acquire and difficult to pay off.
+It is easy to acquire but difficult to pay off.

 Mistake #2: Buying more home than you can afford

-With the real estate market in the state it is today, many people are regretting their housing decisions.
-Adjustable rate mortgages are acceptable loan products for some people.
-But only if they can afford the maximum rate that the loan can hit if interest rates go up.
-Too many people only consider that introductory rate.
+Some people might find the mortgage, interest rate, adjustable rate, etc too confusing.
+Too many people only consider the introductory rate.
 They stretch and purchase as much as they can afford.
-Then, when rates go up and their rate adjusts, they can’t afford the payment.
-Add that to a slowing housing market, and you may have a foreclosure on your hands.
+Then, when the rates go higher, they can’t afford the payment.
+Not to forget the slowing housing market, and you may have a foreclosure on your hands.

 Mistake #3: Not controlling your money

-You have to take control of your finances if you want to retire someday.
-You have to learn how to budget, save, invest and spend.
-All it takes is a little time.
-And once you get in the habit, you will notice that your life has more control.
-You should say where your money goes, not lenders or creditors or anyone else.
+It’s important that you get into budgeting, saving, investing and taking care of your expenses early on.
+You have to take control of your finances before it takes control of you.
+It’s important if you want to retire someday.
+All it takes is planning, time and patience.
+And once you get this going, you will notice that you have more control over your life and finances.
+You should be able to speak where your money goes, not lenders or creditors or anyone else.

 Mistake #4: Not saving for retirement